isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Turk's Turban.md

 <section>
 	<img title="Turks turban plant.
 Photo by Jacqueline Chua." src="/images/Plants/turkturban'%20(1)_jacquelinechua.jpg">
-	<p>Turk’s Turbans are large, hardy, free-flowering shrubs that are commonly seen in roadside gardens, perimeter planting and biodiversity-attracting gardens.
+	<p>Turk’s Turbans are large, hardy, <a href="/learn-more-about-gardening/glossary/#f">free-flowering</a> shrubs that are commonly seen in roadside gardens, perimeter planting and biodiversity-attracting gardens.
 The nectar-filled flowers are highly attractive to nectivorous birds.</p>
-	<p>As large and woody perennial bush, this plant is a staple in perimeter planting, biodiversity-attracting gardens, and low-maintenance beds.</p>
+	<p>As large and woody <a href="/learn-more-about-gardening/glossary/#p">perennial</a> bush, this plant is a staple in perimeter planting, biodiversity-attracting gardens, and low-maintenance beds.</p>
 	<p>This plant is part of the Malvaceae or Hibiscus family, which includes other plants like Lady’s-Finger and Cranberry Hibiscus.</p>
 	 <br>
 </section>